tequila/mongodb-php-lib/docs/index.md

 // Collection::replaceOne() will trow an exception if a second argument contains
 // update operators like $inc, $set etc.
-// Collection::updateOne() will throw an exception if a second argument is replacement document.
+// Collection::updateOne() will throw an exception if a second argument is a replacement document.

 /** @var \Tequila\MongoDB\Collection $collection */
 $collection->replaceOne(['foo' => 'bar'], ['bar' => 'baz']);